 How to avoid being denied boarding on Easyjet — or any other airline

 I’m writing about this European case even though most of my readers are in the United States.
 The summer travel season isn’t far away.
 If you find yourself with a ticket to or from an EU country, and especially with all of this Brexit nonsense going on, bring a copy of the visa and passport regulations with you.
 Don’t leave anything to chance.

 I list the names, numbers and email addresses of EasyJet’s customer service managers on my consumer advocacy site.
+I also have a complete guide to denied boarding compensation.
 As I already noted, your wife deserved an immediate refund.
 EasyJet also promised to refund her incidentals but then never followed through.
 No excuse for that, either.

 I contacted EasyJet on your behalf.
 It apologized to you and refunded your wife’s unused airline ticket, her expenses, and the ticket she had to purchase.